agu3rra/devsecops-workshop/docs/readme.md

 [This](https://learn.microsoft.com/en-us/azure/azure-monitor/agents/azure-monitor-agent-send-data-to-event-hubs-and-storage?tabs=linux%2Cwindows-1#create-dcr-association-and-deploy-azure-monitor-agent) indicates AMA settings I need to add in order to have AMA use the associated user-assigned id.

 Intersting. [log_analytics_linked_storage_account](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/resources/log_analytics_linked_storage_account) indicates it can be possible to integrate log analytics with storage directly.
 Perhaps I will need this.

+**EUREKA!** Following the MS Docs above was really key.
+I now see logs being moved to Azure Blob Storage.
+Turns out I needed a different `kind` of data collection on top of all the role assignments I did for the Azure managed user account I created.
+I have no use for Key Vault necessarily since I am using an Azure managed creadential all over the place.
+As soon as I noticed the log on Log Analytics, it was also available in Blob storage (within 4 minutes as I refreshed the page).
+Are they going there as soon as they are generated?
+So in the end we're left with:

+VM >> generates logs >> collected by AMA VM extension with assigned user account << Data collection rule >> Blob storage.

+Cherry on top: Azure is handling a really grannular upload semantics for me.

+#### Reading the Blobs
+I have to determine whether I will use Databricks to display the blobs OR I will simply use a service principal and provide a client CLI to obtain and view the log contents.

 > More soon...